forlucas27/Plant_Pictures/README.md

 # Plant_Pictures

-Python program that will take a daily picture of a plant and post it along with a daily inspirational quote to Twitter.
+This program uses a webcam to take a picture of a plant and post it to Twitter.
+It also parses a quote website for a daily inspirational quote to post along with the photo.

+A Raspberry Pi was utilized along with cron to run the program at the desired time  intervals.